Krunchy-Serials/CHE-120-Dumb-ways-to-Waterloo/README.md

 This repository contains a collection of small, text-based minigames grouped into a single launcher called `Main_Game.py`.
-The intent is educational — this project is ideal for college students learning Python, and each minigame is a simple interactive exercise showcasing functions, input handling, timing, and dynamic module loading.
+The intent is educational — this project is ideal made by college students learning Python, and each minigame is a simple interactive exercise showcasing functions, input handling, timing, and dynamic module loading.
 The launcher also shows simple emoji feedback and tracks a persistent high score in `highscore.txt`.